Sales to IDGTs

 - Design note sales

 - Use guarantees

 - Apply Rev. Rul.
 93-12 when your client has more than one child

 - Draft protective clauses for revaluation based on the Wandry, Petter, McCord, and Christianson cases

 - Design QTIP, GRAT, and LPA overflow clauses

-Join us and Robert Keebler, CPA/PFS, MST, AEP (Distinguished), CGMA for a 90-minute presentation entitled, “Sales to Grantor Trusts - - Revisited”.
+Join us and nationally renowned CPA and tax expert, Robert S. Keebler, CPA/PFS, MST, AEP (Distinguished), CGMA, on Wednesday, May 1, 2019 at 9am Pacific Time (12pm Eastern Time) for a 90-minute presentation entitled, “Sales to Grantor Trusts - - Revisited”.